starwolves/space/README.md

 ### AGPLv3 & CC BY-SA 4.0 Milestone

 In the much further future after having obtained enough paid subscriptions: the codebase and assets for Space Frontiers at that moment and onwards will go Free Open Source (FOSS) under The GNU Affero General Public License version 3 and Attribution-ShareAlike 4.0 International License.
-The code base would continue to be subject to the Contributor License Agreement.
+The codebase would continue to be subject to the Contributor License Agreement.